Anatolii-Shcherbak/Anatolii-Shcherbak/README.md

 ### Welcome to my Portfolio Profile 🎩

-🎮 I'm Shcherbak Anatolii an It Student 🎮
+🎮 I'm Shcherbak Anatolii an IT Student 🎮
 - 📖 I love study everything new 🚀
 - :octocat:I'm into computer games.
 I really love feelings of freedom and exploring that I can earn from them.
 So it's my dream to be a part of creaton of thoose games.🎇